shapediver/DotNetSdkExampleConsoleApp/README.md

 # DotNetSdkSampleConsoleApp
-Sample console application using the ShapeDiver .NET SDK
+Sample console application using the [ShapeDiver .NET SDK](https://www.nuget.org/packages?q=shapediver).

 # How to get support